 The museum focuses on the wild west and Native American artifacts.
 There is also a lush outdoor sculpture garden.

 The Canyon State Natural Area is a great place to go to spend time out in nature.
 Gorgeous flowers, cacti, water views, and hiking trails.

 UTSA Institute of Texan Cultures

 So many different cultures call Texas home and you can learn about them at the institute.

-Bourne, pronounced “Ber-NEE”, was my favorite day trip from San Antonio.
+Bourne, pronounced “Ber-NEE”, is an amazing day trip from San Antonio.
 The architecture in the city alone is enough to have me recommend it to you.
 However, Bourne has so much more to offer.
 Some of the more popular places to visit in Bourne are the Cibolo Nature Center and Farm, River Road Park, and Bourne City Lake Park.

-Side note: one day when we were leaving the Bourne, I got lost and ended up taking a tour of the Texas country side.
+Side note: one day when we were leaving the Bourne, we got lost and ended up taking a tour of the Texas countryside.
 And it IS gorgeous.
-The Texas longhorns, cactus and ranch archways-so beautiful.
-So, if you feel like taking some back country roads to see the real Texas.. getting lost outside of Bourne is a great place to start.
+The Texas Longhorns, cactus, and ranch archways are so beautiful.
+So, if you feel like taking some back-country roads to see the real Texas.. getting lost outside of Bourne is a great place to start.